drstearns/tutorials/src/https/index.md

 Note that these files are actually symbolic links to files in the `/etc/letsencrypt/archive` directory.
 This will matter when we start trying to read them using a Docker mapped volume.
 More details in the sections that follow.

 > **Pro Tip:** if you want to script the letsencrypt command, you can agree to the terms of service and supply your email address via command-line flags.
-Use this command, replacing `your-email-address` with your email address: `sudo letsencrypt certonly --standalone -n --agree-tos --email your-email-address -d your-domain.com`
+Use this command, replacing `your-email-address` with your email address:
+> ```bash
+> sudo letsencrypt certonly --standalone
+>	-n 								# non-interative mode
+>	--agree-tos 					# agree to TOS
+>	--email your-email-address 		# provide email address
+>	-d your-domain.com 				# domain name
+> ```

 ## Supporting HTTPS in Go